 All that's left is to conquer the final kilometer and wait for your half-marathon buddies to relish the post-race celebrations! 🎊

-Bibs will be distributed on Thursday, Friday, and Saturday, March 6, 7, and 8, 2025, from 10 a.m. to 8 p.m., at the Lisbon Sport Expo Village, Sala Tejo - MEO Arena (Parque das Nações).
-You need to present the registration confirmation sent by email to collect your bib.
-Bibs can be picked up by third parties, provided they present the registration confirmation.
+Bibs will be distributed on Thursday, Friday, and Saturday, March 5, 6, and 7, 2026, from 10 AM to 8 PM at the Lisbon Sports Expo Village Sala Tejo - MEO Arena (Parque das Nações).
+The bib will be given upon presentation of the registration confirmation sent by email.
+Bibs can also be collected by third parties, provided they present the registration proof.

-Both races will start from the "25 de Abril" Bridge.
+Both races start on the "25 de Abril" bridge.

-Starting corrals will be assigned based on the best time you provided during registration:
+Corrals will be assigned based on the best time provided during your registration:

 < 1h30 / < 1h45 / < 2h and > 02h